PHARMACY 125 — EXPLORING PHARMACY I

 PHARMACY 800 — RESEARCH ETHICS: SCIENTIFIC INTEGRITY AND THE RESPONSIBLE CONDUCT OF RESEARCH

 Familiarizes graduate students with basic ethical issues associated with biomedical science research, taught via a case study approach.
 Content structured to meet NIH and NSF requirements for Responsible Conduct of Research (RCR) training.
-Grad stdts in an ICTR graduate program or Pharmacology-Toxicology undergrads may enroll via consent of instructor
+Students declared in the Pharmacology and Toxicology undergraduate program may enroll via consent of instructor.